popsim-consortium/stdpopsim/docs/tutorial.rst

     # 1.29e-8

 The "sequence length" is the length in base pairs.
-Since we are using a generic contig, we cannot specify a recombination map so we get a "flat" map of constant recombination rate.
+Since we are using a generic contig, we cannot specify a genetic map so we get a uniform map with a constant recombination rate.
 The mutation rate defaults to the species average mutation rate, as no mutation rate was provided when defining the contig.